 - If fences are on the easements, the District will notify the owner so that he / she can remove same, or the district will remove them as carefully as possible and replace the original fences (posts and boards).
 The District will not assume any damage that may occur from removing old fences

 - A permit from WCID No. 50 must be issued for any home addition, sewer line or water line work outside the original slab.
-The cost for this permit is $25.00, and the permit is issued at the District office at 1122 Cedar Lane.
+The cost for this permit is $80.00 and is issued at the District office at 1122 Cedar Lane.